 Here’s how much legroom you’ll have on your favorite airline

-Still, many carriers lure passengers by touting the amount of legroom they offer.
+Still, many carriers lure passengers by touting that they have plenty of legroom to offer.
 One marketing ploy is to package it with what they call “Preferred Seating,” which in many cases is simply where people “prefer” to be seated on the plane.
 Nonetheless, passengers are forking over extra money to sit there.

 What determines an airline seat’s size?